Solteq/minimal-express-boilerplate/features/README.md

 The scene of the scenario.
 When Cucumber executes a Given step it will configure the system to be in a well-defined state, such as creating and configuring objects or adding data to the test database.

-With stateless web services this is useless.
+With stateless web services this is could be sometimes useless.
 I still wanted to violate this principle in this example by implementing given step that calls for a alive service.

 ```
 this.Given(/^a dog is alive$/, function (callback) {